Metroway Ridership Up 57 Percent

-Continuing its strong performance, Metroway ridership in April and May was up 47 percent compared to a year earlier and is approaching 2,000 riders per day.
+Continuing its strong performance, Metroway ridership in August was up 57 percent compared to a year earlier and hit 2,300 riders per day.
 Ridership continues to be within projections for the project, and is expected to keep growing as Potomac Yard develops.

 Crystal City-Potomac Yard Transitway Wins Engineering Excellence Award

 On January 22, the City was recognized by the American Council of Engineering Companies of the Metropolitan Washington region (ACEC/MW) at the Engineering Excellence Awards for its Crystal City-Potomac Yard Transitway project.
 The project received an Honor Award, which recognizes projects that demonstrate a high degree of achievement, value, and ingenuity.
 The City’s project was recognized for the engineering solutions required to overcome challenges related to the project’s location, which is on the site of a former rail facility; complex design, and construction activities required to build a transitway between active lanes of traffic along the Route 1 corridor.
 The City also earned a National Recognition Award in the national ACEC Engineering Excellence Awards competition.

 The new Metroway premium transit service, which opened in late August, has begun with a strong start, raising weekday ridership to nearly 1,500 per day.
 This exceeds ridership of the 9S bus (the Crystal City/Potomac Yard shuttle, which was replaced by Metroway) by 50% and builds on unchanged 9A bus ridership (which also operates through the four Alexandria Metroway stations).

 Metroway, 9S and 9A Ridership, August 1-September 16, 2014